kircherlab/MPRAsnakeflow/docs/assignment_example1.rst

 Run snakemake
 ------------------------------

 Now we have everything at hand to run the count MPRAsnakeflow pipeline.
-We will run the pipeline directly in the :code:`Assoc_Basic` folder.
+We will run the pipeline directly in the :code:`assoc_basic` folder.
 The MPRAsnakeflow workflow can be in a different directory.
 Let's assume :code:`/home/user/MPRAsnakeflow`.

-First we have to configure the config file:
+First we have to configure the config file and save it to the :code:`assoc_basic` folder.
+The config file is a simple text file with the following content:

 .. literalinclude:: ../resources/assoc_basic/config.yml
    :language: yaml